-PlayMakers Rep Presents the Regional Premiere of HOLD THESE TRUTHS, Now thru 4/27
+PlayMakers Rep to Present the Regional Premiere of HOLD THESE TRUTHS, 4/23-27

 PlayMakers concludes its 2013-2014 PRC² series with the production.
 PRC² features performances of topical plays coupled with engaging post-show discussions with the creative artists and other panelists.

 Performances will be at 7:30 p.m. nightly and 2 p.m. on April 27 in the Elizabeth Price Kenan Theatre in the Center for Dramatic Art on Country Club Road.
 Ticket prices start at $15 and may be purchased at www.playmakersrep.org or by calling (919) 962-PLAY (7529).

 Inspired by a true story, "Hold These Truths" takes place in Seattle during World War II, where University of Washington student Gordon Hirabayashi fights U.S. government orders to forcibly incarcerate people of Japanese ancestry on the West Coast.
 As he struggles to reconcile his country's betrayal with his passionate belief in the U.S. Constitution, Hirabayashi journeys toward a greater understanding of America's triumphs - and confrontation with its failures.

 Hirabayashi (1918-2012) was an American sociologist best known for his resistance to Japanese-American internment during World War II, one of only three persons to openly defy it.
 After being convicted for curfew violation, he was sentenced to 90 days in prison.
 The verdict was appealed to the U.S. Supreme Court in Hirabayashi v.
 United States (1943).
 In 1987, the U.S. Court of Appeals Ninth Circuit overturned his conviction.
 In 2012, President Barack Obama posthumously awarded the Presidential Medal of Freedom to Hirabayashi for his principled stand.